hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [8:13:50](#nZKi5dJrhhOoo43n7VFRNvpBqzLSE87uLYInd5WZ14g) <planetsizecpu (Jose Luis)>:
 This week I'm going to make a major change to the design of the game.
 With only a handful of LOC now the caves can be double height and we can also scroll the screen vertically.
 To achieve this, it was necessary to remove the scoring / difficulty control area to a new window.
 In a few days I will be able to upload the final code.
 This is a mockup.
-Now, the design of the caves will be much more laborious, but it will provide much more entertainment time Ì†ΩÌ∏Ñ
+Now, the design of the caves will be much more laborious, but it will provide much more entertainment time üòÑ

 [8:13:59](#U5X0plXO-KKQVG-kdINP92SI6ZCohWFddmUJT2uY9no) <planetsizecpu (Jose Luis)>: